 Recipients of Clean Ohio funds who comply with OPWC’s Forest Management Practices advisory, https://www.pwc.ohio.gov/Advisories/Clean-Ohio#639108-forest-management-practices, may sell carbon credits but must use the revenue generated on Clean Ohio protected properties or by Clean Ohio funds towards the management of Clean Ohio protected lands or as an endowment for future management of such properties.
 This revenue need not be tracked or restricted to the individual parcel on which the revenue was generated so long as the revenue is spent as stated above.
 Management expenses may include equipment, supplies, contracts, and staff salaries when conducting conservation work on Clean Ohio lands which helps to preserve or improve the natural features for which the site was acquired.
 When revenue is generated on a collection of parcels, only some of which were protected with Clean Ohio funds, the appropriate percentage of the revenue must be allocated towards the above allowable purposes.

 If the Commission has determined that the scope of services and/or the associated fees are not clearly indicated, the engineer of record will be asked to clarify services with their fees.
-Administrative costs for application and disbursement preparation are ineligible.
+Administrative costs incurred for grant and loan management are ineligible.
+Costs include but are not limited to application and disbursement preparation.

 The OPWC requires that its deed restrictions be placed upon and recorded for all acquired property, easements, and property upon which improvements are made.
 Deed restrictions are enforced.